KDDE/Homework2/HW2/README.md

 `$python IKDDhw2.py`

 The output is presented with a table.
 For the best result, use a terminal with 80 columns or higher, and use monospace fonts.
+Some ambiguous width character might cause the align problem in the table.

 Note: This program is written in python 2 and requires `psycopg2` package.